/usr/sbin/authpf and he or she logs

 The second file contains the default rules which are loaded for any users that

-don't have their own authpf.rules
+don't have their own authpf.rules file.

 If the user-specific file exists, it will override the default file.